Located in one of the most beautiful areas of Southeast Arizona,

-Friends of Sonoita Creek is an Arizona non-profit organization dedicated to protecting Sonoita Creek and its watershed.
-We inform residents and visitors about its importance to life forms and relationship to the geography through hands-on activities, presentations, hikes, and financial support to kindred organizations.
+Founded in 2004, Friends of Sonoita Creek (FOSC) works to protect and restore the water and natural habitat of Sonoita Creek and its watershed.
+We inform residents and visitors about the importance of Sonoita Creek to life forms and its relationship to the geography through hands-on activities, presentations, hikes, and financial support to kindred organizations.